commschamp/cc_tutorial/tutorials/tutorial15/README.md

     >;
 ```
 If the configuration is left like this, then all other messages won't even be recognized and will be dropped by the
 framing management.
-In order to force creation of `GenericMessage` for all other messages the `Id` framing layer
+In order to force creation of `GenericMessage` for all other unknown messages, the `Id` framing layer
 needs to receive [comms::option::app::SupportGenericMessage](https://arobenko.github.io/comms_doc/options_8h.html)
 option.